danenbm/fintech-m19-fintech-finder/README.md

 # Fintech Finder

 This repo contains an prototype application that can be used to find, review, and select Fintech professionals.
-The customer of this application can select and send cryptocurrency payments to their selected FinTech professional.
+The customer of this application can then send cryptocurrency payments to their selected FinTech professional.

 The application enables the customer to perform the following tasks:
 * Generate an Ethereum account instance by using the customer's mnemonic seed phrase in their .env file.